 Roundtable: Digitization of Money and Finance: Challenges and Opportunities, Workshop on Digital currencies, central banks and the blockchain: policy implications, October 2019, Oesterreichische Nationalbank, Vienna, Austria.

 Can a blockchain solve the trust problem?, Next generation Internet (NGI) talks, OCG, March 2019, Vienna, Austria. (slides)

 Research Visit Los Alamos National Labs, May 2012

 Open Humanities Award, 2013

-"Certificate of Appreciation", awarded by the University of Vienna, Faculty of computer science.
+"Certificate of Appreciation", University of Vienna, Faculty of computer science.
 2010, 2011

 11th International Conference on Web Engineering (ICWE 2011), Doctoral consortium co-chair

 Very Large Databases Conference (VLDB 2007), local organization